agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 5.2 Security Requirements
 ---------------------

-User authentication maybe added at a later point in the project.
+User authentication may be added at a later point in the project.
 However, the initial design does not require it.

 5.3 Software Quality Attributes
 ---------------------------